April 9th 2021

-A certain incident this weekend when trialling a tube of seemingly harmless fake blood from the Pound Shop (don’t do it.
-Even my Bioderma struggled to remove it and now I have red, itchy skin) led me to think of all the day to day problems we with sensitive skin face; the inequalities, if you will.
+A certain incident one weekend when trialling a tube of seemingly harmless fake blood from the Pound Shop (don’t do it.
+Even my Bioderma struggled to remove it and I was left with red, itchy skin) led me to think of all the day to day problems we with sensitive skin face; the inequalities, if you will.
 I thought of 20 - see if you can add any more...

 (And P.S. the trick to using fake blood for Halloween with sensitive skin?
 Put it on bandages and wrap those around your arms/legs.
 Your skin is safe but you still look broken.)